 Fatigue Analysis Methods

-- Designate the specified number of times each type of stress cycle of types 1,2,3,…,n, will be Repeated during the life of the component as n1, n2, n3,……., nn, respectively.
+- Designate the specified number of times each type of stress cycle of types 1,2,3,…,n, will be repeated during the life of the component as n1, n2, n3,……., nn, respectively.
 In determining n1, n2, n3,……., nn, consideration shall be given to the superposition of cycles of various origins which produce the greatest total alternating stress range.
-For example , if one type of stress cycle produce 1000 cycles of a stress variation from zero to +60,000 psi and another type of stress cycle produces 10,000 cycles of a stress variation from zero to -50,000 psi, the two cycles to be considered are shown below:
+For example, if one type of stress cycle produces 1000 cycles of a stress variation from zero to +60,000 psi and another type of stress cycle produces 10,000 cycles of a stress variation from zero to -50,000 psi, the two cycles to be considered are shown below:

 - cycle type 1: n1=1000 and Salt1= (60000+50000)/2